Statoil Logo

 Statoil: Brand overview

 Statoil’s main activities were focused on oil and gas exploration and production in the Norwegian North Sea.
-The 1980s marked a turning point when the company took the progressive step of expanding its operations globally, entering regions such as the Middle East, Africa, and the Americas.
+The 1980s marked a turning point for the company, as it expanded its operations globally, entering regions such as the Middle East, Africa, and the Americas.
 This strategic move positioned Statoil as a global energy supplier.

-In the 1990s, Statoil took the bold step of diversifying into downstream oil, petrochemicals, and power generation.
+In the 1990s, Statoil began diversifying into downstream oil, petrochemicals, and power generation.
 The company has also committed to investing in renewable energy sources such as wind and solar power, underscoring its environmental awareness and vision.

-In 2007, a significant merger between Statoil and Norsk Hydro took place, creating a powerful Norwegian oil and gas conglomerate.
+In 2007, Statoil and Norsk Hydro significantly merged, creating a powerful Norwegian oil and gas conglomerate.
 The newly formed company was named StatoilHydro, ushering in a new era in energy production.

-In 2018, there was a significant rebranding of StatoilHydro to become Equinor.
+In 2018, StatoilHydro rebranded as Equinor.
 This new name, which combines the terms “equi” (equal) and “nor” (Norway), vividly reflects the corporation’s commitment to equality and its Norwegian heritage.

 Equinor’s journey from humble beginnings to a globally recognized energy company is noteworthy.
 Covering more than 30 countries and employing over 20,000 professionals, Equinor’s operations span the full spectrum of the energy sector, including upstream, midstream, downstream, petrochemicals, power generation, and renewable energy.

-Looking back at the company’s history, in 1972, the Norwegian government established Statoil, a company that has become a critical component of the country’s economy.
+Looking back at the company’s history, the Norwegian government established Statoil in 1972, and it has become a critical component of the country’s economy.

-In the 1980s, Statoil began to expand its operations to globalize and spread its technical expertise to different parts of the world.
+In the 1980s, Statoil began expanding its operations to globalize and spread its technical expertise across the world.

 In the 1990s, Statoil expanded its horizons beyond its core business by diversifying into new and innovative areas.

-The landmark merger between Statoil and Norsk Hydro in 2007 changed the dynamics of the Norwegian energy sector forever.
+The landmark 2007 merger between Statoil and Norsk Hydro changed the dynamics of the Norwegian energy sector forever.

 In 2018, StatoilHydro underwent a radical modernization, rebranding as Equinor to reflect a more modern and inclusive corporate identity.